1985 Election Day floods: Preparations and warnings

 Ahead of the main rainfall event, the National Weather Service (NWS) forecast office in Washington, D.C. issued a flood watch for southwestern Virginia, but canceled it early on November 4 after the heaviest rainfall was expected to continue to the northeast.
 Also that day, the NWS issued flood watches and warnings for portions of West Virginia.
 Later, special weather statements were issued in Virginia due to the continued rainfall.
 The Roanoke, Virginia NWS office lost telephone service shortly before the arrival of the flooding, which created difficulties in distributing warning information.
 Based on the rapid level increase of the Roanoke River, the Raleigh, North Carolina NWS issued a flash flood warning for Roanoke and its surrounding vicinity.
 The NWS also issued a river flood warning, initially anticipating a crest of 11 ft, and later increasing the estimate to 23 ft.
 In Virginia and Maryland along the western coast of the Chesapeake Bay, several low-lying and small coastal communities were evacuated.
 About 18,000 people were forced to evacuate in western Virginia due to river flooding.
 In West Virginia, residents relied on fire and civil defense sirens to receive warning about the floods, although some people in flood areas failed to receive any warning.
 Before the arrival of the floods, 23 of the 55 counties lacked updated disaster plans due to insufficient staff or funding, and as a result 29 counties' plans were rated "poor" or "very poor" by Federal Emergency Management Agency (FEMA).

 Impact

+The system dropped rainfall from North Carolina to Pennsylvania, westward to Ohio, with a peak of 19.77 in just northeast of Montebello, Virginia.
+Widespread areas reported over 10 in of precipitation, with an unofficial total of about 14 in in West Virginia.
+For West Virginia, November 1985 is the wettest month since records began in 1895 with a statewide mean precipitation of 9.53 in.
+Over Virginia it is the seventh-wettest month since records started with a mean precipitation of 8.88 in, while in Pennsylvania November 1985 is also the seventh-wettest month since 1895, with the state averaging 8.23 in.